-O. Proposer's Qualifications/Developer Project Experience.
+N. Proposer's Qualifications/Developer Project Experience.
 Include a description of the development team to be involved in the proposed redevelopment, addressing the following information:

 - The name, address and telephone number of the proposer(s), the name(s) of the representative(s) authorized to act on the proposer's behalf, and the name of the senior person designated as the primary contact to whom all correspondence should be addressed. - If the proposer is not an individual doing business under the proposer's name, the proposal must describe the structure and status of the entity (whether a non-profit or charitable institution, a general, limited, or limited liability partnership, a for-profit corporation, limited liability company, unincorporated association or joint venture) and indicate the jurisdiction in which it is registered to do business.
-Please include the exact name and legal status of the entity proposed to be named the Designated Developer in the Developer LDA if different from the proposer. - Description of the organizational structure of the development team and a plan for project management and communications between the Town and the development team during all phases of the redevelopment project.
+Please include the exact name and legal status of the entity proposed to be named the Designated Developer in the PDA if different from the proposer.

-Provide the qualifications and primary responsibilities of everyone on the development team.
-Identify MBE/WBE and individual minority or women team members including details regarding their roles in the proposed development.

-- Identify any project partner(s), including major sub-consultants who are participating in the proposal and a description of the nature and degree of their involvement and commitment to the project described in the proposal. - Provide a summary of the development team's experience, collectively and individually, with similar projects.
+- Description of the organizational structure of the development team and a plan for project management and communications between the Town and the development team during all phases of the redevelopment project. - Provide the qualifications and primary responsibilities of everyone on the development team.
+Identify MBE/WBE and individual minority or women team members including details regarding their roles in the proposed development. - Identify any project partner(s), including major sub-consultants who are participating in the proposal and a description of the nature and degree of their involvement and commitment to the project described in the proposal. - Provide a summary of the development team's experience, collectively and individually, with similar projects including the use of historic tax credits.
 This summary should demonstrate a proven track record in all phases of project development including, but not limited to permitting, financing, design and construction.
 Provide examples of similar completed projects and include site address and brief narrative description for each.

-- Provide at least three (3) professional references from previously completed projects, including at least one (1) from municipal or governmental partners on similar, prior projects. - Confirmation that no local, state, or federal taxes are due and outstanding for the proposer, the development team or any constituent thereof. - Information regarding any legal or administrative actions past, pending, or threatened that could relate to the conduct of the proposer (or its principals, business, and/or affiliates), and/or its compliance with laws and other governmental requirements or its ability to execute the PDA, Developer LDA and other legal documents required to close.
+If applicable, include information about high performance building standards and practices, energy efficiency features, and other characteristics addressing the project's sustainability, conservation of resources, and use of clean energy. - Provide at least three (3) professional references from previously completed projects, including at least one (1) from municipal or governmental partners on similar prior projects. - Confirmation that no local, state, or federal taxes are due and outstanding for the proposer, the development team or any constituent member thereof. - Information regarding any legal or administrative actions past, pending, or threatened that could relate to the conduct of the proposer (or its principals, business, and/or affiliates), and/or its compliance with laws and other governmental requirements or its ability to execute the PDA, Developer LDA and other legal documents required to close.

-P. Proposer's Financial Information.
+O. Proposer's Financial Information.
 The financial information must include the following: